Editing International

 • Substantive and line editing

-• Critical read-throughs
+• Critical feedback

-• Consulting and marketing assistance
+• Consulting and m

 • Evaluations